OUR TIPS FOR SAVING MONEY THIS SUMMER

 Don’t forget to close window treatments and blinds during the day to keep the sun from heating your home.
 Open windows at night for cool, fresh air.

-Run your window air conditioner during the night and early morning when prices are typically lower, and turn it off when you’re not at home.
+Run your window air conditioner during the night and early morning when prices are typically lower and turn it off when you’re not at home.

-Automate your savings and connect your smart thermostat to IFTTT for even more control over your energy costs and use.
+Automate your savings and connect your smart thermostat to If This Than That (IFTTT) for even more control at IFTTT.com/ComEd.
 Don't have a smart thermostat?
-Head to ComEd Marketplace to get instant rebates and discounts on energy-efficient products for your home that can help you save money and energy.
+Head to ComEdMarketplace.com to get instant rebates and discounts on energy-efficient products for your home that can help you save.